Mercyhealth doctor seeks to breathe new life into COVID-19 testing

 JANESVILLE

-A Janesville doctor says a technology he’s helping develop for medical use could allow people to learn immediately if they’re infected with COVID-19.
+A Janesville doctor says a technology he is helping develop for medical use could allow people to learn immediately if they’re infected with COVID-19.

 All it takes is a breath of air and a two-second wait.